 Hyperledger Fabric is one of the most stable, permissioned, and general-purpose, blockchain platforms for developing enterprise solutions.

 Fabric provides the provision for components, like consensus method and membership services, to be plug-and-play.
 It hosts smart contracts called “chaincode” that comprise business rules of the system using container technology.
 Also, its design supports various pluggable components to accommodate the complexity existing across the entire economy.
-Fabric serves as an extensible blockchain framework for deploying enterprise-grade distributed applications.
+The fabric serves as an extensible blockchain framework for deploying enterprise-grade distributed applications.
 It supports various consensus mechanisms and customization to deliver upon different use cases and trust models.

 Developers write Hyperledger based distributed applications in general-purpose programming languages to eliminate the dependency on any native cryptocurrency.
 This concept is contrasting to other blockchain platforms that either require coding in a domain-specific language for running smart contracts or else use a cryptocurrency.
 Fabric, with its architectural approach, enhances the way blockchain platforms deal with non-determinism, resource exhaustion, and performance attacks.
 Find out more about Hyperledger Fabric, see hyperledger.org/projects/fabric.